 Narcissism doesn't just affect one person—it can have far-reaching negative and sometimes dangerous effects.
 Here are the signs of narcissistic abuse in a relationship.

 Understanding narcissistic abuse

-While the word narcissistic is thrown around a fair amount, narcissistic personality disorder is a diagnosable condition.
+While the word narcissistic is thrown around a fair amount, narcissistic personality disorder is a rare and diagnosable condition.
 According to The American Journal of Psychiatry, up to 5.3 percent of the general population has the mental health disorder.
 However, this doesn’t just affect those who have the personality disorder.

 Therapists are beginning to recognize the negative and dangerous effects of narcissistic personality disorder on the people surrounding those with the disorder.
 They’ve even given it a name: narcissistic abuse.

 Here’s what you need to know about narcissistic abuse, how to recognize the signs, and deal with it, according to our experts.

 “Narcissistic abuse is a term used in some therapy fields for the negative consequences of relationships with narcissistic individuals,” says W. Keith Campbell, PhD, psychology professor at University of Georgia and author of The New Science of Narcissism.
 Though it doesn’t have an official definition, experts who work with narcissists and those around them are honing in on why it occurs.

 Why it occurs